getumbrel/umbrel/README.md

 Ensure that your account is [correctly permissioned to use docker](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).

 ### Step 1.
-Run this from your home directory (if installing on dedicated hardware)
+Download

-> It will clone this repo while preserving home directory's existing structure.
+> Run this in an empty directory where you want to install Umbrel

 ```bash
 curl -L https://github.com/getumbrel/umbrel/archive/v0.1.6-beta.3.tar.gz | tar -xz --strip-components=1